PavlidisLab/rdp/docs/customization.md

 You should deploy your RDP instance at least once to have initial data before setting this property and whenever you update the software.

+The following sections will cover in details individual data sources that can be imported in your registry.

 ## Gene information and GO terms